Knowledgeable Legal Guidance For Your Estate Plan

 A good estate plan can accomplish many things, including:

-- Ensuring that your assets are distributed according to your wishes and not by the state’s default laws
+- Ensuring that your assets are distributed according to your wishes and not by the state’s default laws in the probate process

 - Reducing the amount of taxes owed by your estate